 Local trains to the Amsterdam Schiphol Airport during the day depart each ten minutes from platform 14a or platform 15.
 Night trains to the Airport depart from other platforms – please check the airport train schedule for the correct departure time and the platform number.

-Station is accessible for the handicapped people.
+Station is accessible for the handicapped people

-In front of the Eastern Entry, located in a traditional wooden white Dutch house, there is the main Amsterdam Tourist Office of the state run VVV (Dutch: Vereniging voor Vreemdelingenverkeer - Association for the Foreign Visitors; open daily: 9 am – 6 pm).
+In front of the Eastern Entry, in a traditional wooden white Dutch house, there is the main Amsterdam Tourist Office of the state run VVV (Dutch: Vereniging voor Vreemdelingenverkeer - Association for the Foreign Visitors; open daily: 9 am – 6 pm).
 To the left in the same building you may find an Information Service of the public transport GVB (open: Monday through Friday 7 am – 9 pm, Saturday-Sunday 10 am 6 pm; they also sell public transport tickets).

-There are several hotels located in front of the Central Station and in its direct vicinity.
+There are several hotels based in front of the Central Station and in its direct vicinity.
 You do not need any mean of communication to get there – all you need is roll your luggage to the hotel lobby.
-Best known five are star NH Barbizon Palace and Hotel Victoria, while located on the Station Island Amsterdam Ibis Centre is the closest along with Bellevue Hotel, A-Train Hotel and Multatuli Hotel as other good budget choices.
+Best known five are star NH Barbizon Palace and Hotel Victoria, while established on the Station Island Amsterdam Ibis Centre is the closest along with Bellevue Hotel, A-Train Hotel and Multatuli Hotel as other good budget choices.
 Online reservations.